Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Natural Deduction

 \section{Natural Deduction}

 Having introduced the underlying \bml-structure as a conceptual basis, we now formalize reasoning over it by presenting a natural-deduction proof system.
 This proof system is designed to internalize the intuitions observed in Kripke/Fitch-style proof systems.
-First, we annotate \emph{classifiers} to each item of a context, following the tradition of \emph{labelled proof systems}~\cite{book/Gabbay96,negri2005proof,journals/entcs/ReedP09}.
+First, we annotate each item of a context with a \emph{classifier}, following the tradition of \emph{labelled proof systems}~\cite{book/Gabbay96,negri2005proof,journals/entcs/ReedP09}.
 This allows us to refer to elements in a \bml-structure.

 We also use an \emph{initial} classifier $ \exclam $ to refer to an empty context.
 We then extend the structure of contexts as follows (For clarity, we color classifiers if they are newly introduced):